oshriagronov/local-chat/README.md

 ## Purpose

-tutorial
 The goal of this project is to make open language models accessible to end users who do not want to deal with command-line interfaces or coding.
-It provides a clean, easy-to-use GUI for chatting with models locally.
+It provides a clean, easy-to-use GUI for chatting with models locally.<br/>
+With little bit of tweaking and installing, I plan to make the installation process easier in the future

 ## Planned Upgrades

 - Conversation history support
 - PDF file reading capability
 - Modern UI redesign
+- Easier installation process

 ## Technologies Used